Gyaan507/Weather-App/README.md

-# Weather Website
+# Weather Website (Under Development)

 This project is a simple weather website that allows users to check the weather for any location.
-It uses HTML, CSS, and Express.js.It's not completed yet, will be ready in few days
+It uses HTML, CSS, and Express.js.

 ## Features